HEADS-project/training/6.ThingML_Arduino_Yun_and_Communication/1.HelloCPU/README.md

 - Reboot your Yun's CPU by pressing on the "Yùn RST" button

-Note that if you currently have a sketch on the MCU which use the Serial1 or any Bridge library component, you might want to hold the "32u4 RST" button before pressing "Yùn RST" and release it only a dozain of second after.
+***Note*** that if you currently have a sketch on the MCU which use the Serial1 or any Bridge library component, you might want to hold the "32u4 RST" button before pressing "Yùn RST" and release it only a dozain of second after.
 Indeed, when the Yun's CPU reboot there is a moment where it ask to press any key to interrupt the boot, and writing on the Serial1 count may interrupt it.

+***Info***: The script simply copies the libraries (microhttpd, websocket, and mosquitto) compiled for AR9331 in /usr/lib/ and their headers in /usr/lib/Headers.
+It also deactivates the bridge provided by default that prevent you from using the serial connection between CPU and MCU directly (as you will need in this tutorial).
+(If you want to reactivate it, just uncomment the line containing /ttyATH0 in the file /etc/inittab)

 ## Installing Arduino Yun Cross Compiler